 And yet families will also find a trip to Tahiti to be a sun-filled (albeit pricey) playground, as some resorts and islands have begun to cater to parents and children.
-Here's what you need to know as you begin planning your visit.
+Here's some facts about what you need to know as you begin planning your visit.

 The 118 islands of French Polynesia (an autonomous nation with ties to France) are located in the middle of the South Pacific, about eight hours by air from Los Angeles and midway between Hawaii and Fiji.

 Spread over two million square miles, they are divided into several groups.
 Tahiti, the largest island and home to the capital city, Papeete, is part of the most-visited group, the Society Islands, which also includes Moorea and Bora Bora.

 More far-flung are the tiny coral atolls of the Tuamotu Islands, such as Fakarava and Tikehau, and the dramatic Marquesas Islands.
 Tourists rarely visit two additional groups, the Austral Islands and the Gambier Islands.

 Tahiti is a tropical destination with abundant sunshine, year-round air and water temperatures of about 80 degrees, and two main seasons, summer and winter.
 The ideal time to visit is during the clear, dry winter months of May to October.
 Yet even during the more humid summer months of November to April, showers are mainly sporadic (typically late-afternoon and overnight) and there's usually plenty of sunshine.